bornato/fitmclient/README.md

 - Run `./gradlew build`

 ## Donation
-segue os menor la da forca pa eles fe fml literally go donate to the devs of meteor I'm just a shitposter.
+segue os menor la da forca pa eles fe fml<br>
+literally go donate to the devs of meteor I'm just a shitposter.
 Original:<br>
 We would appreciate if you donated to us through [PayPal](https://paypal.me/MineGame159).
 Include your Discord tag so we can give you donator role and contact you.
 Minimum for donator role is 5$.